storacha/data-segment/Readme.md

 ## Prior Art

-Sstarted as fork of [js-fil-utils] modernizing it to use ES modules and web crypto APIs in place of node APIs.
+Started as fork of [js-fil-utils] modernizing it to use ES modules and web crypto APIs in place of node APIs.

 However, [js-fil-utils] produces different results from the more widely used go implementation which is why it got some heavy lifting inspired by [go-data-segment] and [go-fil-commp-hashhash] libraries.